phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     likelihoods of the divergence models, and thus the model posterior probabilities
     :cite:`Oaks2012,Oaks2014reply,Oaks2018marginal`.
-    While |eco| is much less sensitive to this than the ABC methods, it is still good to examine the affect of the divergence time prior.
+    While |eco| tends to be much less sensitive to this than the ABC methods, it is still good to examine the affect of the divergence time prior.

 Running the analysis